Maine Business Facts

-Choosing a business name is easier said than done – many legal and business problems can arise from picking the wrong name (you can always change it later but the less times you have to do that the better).
+Choosing a business name is easier said than done – many legal and business problems can arise from picking the wrong name (changing your business name is possible, but the best practice is to keep the original name).
 In Step 3 we’ll show you how to search for the name in Maine, but we highly recommend you do the following before searching Maine state databases:

 NOTE: Familiarize yourself with the Maine naming guidelines.
 LLC entity names need to contain the words Limited Liability Company or the abbreviation LLC, and certain words are restricted or prohibited.

 Restrictions on Maine Business Name & Business Purpose

 Each state has its own requirements for registering a business.
 Now that you’ve chosen a business structure and selected your business name, here are the requirements to register your business in Maine.

 How to form an LLC in Maine

 How to Incorporate in Maine